Changes due to COVID-19

 How will my question be answered?

-Questions submitted for public question time will be treated in the same manner as questions asked in person or on the telephone; they will be answered verbally.
-Your answer will be provided by the Chief Executive Officer at the next ordinary Council meeting.
+Questions which are submitted and accepted for public question time will be answered verbally by the Chief Executive Officer at the Council meeting.

 How many questions can I submit?